 In this guide we refer to the career average scheme as ‘the 2014 Scheme’ and the final salary pension scheme as ‘the 2008 Scheme’.

 Scheme membership up to 31 March 2014 is protected as final salary membership.
-Further protections were put in place for members who were within 10 years of the section 172008 Scheme NPA (normally age 65) on 1 April 2012, when the reforms were agreed.
+Further protections were put in place for members protected by ‘the underpin’ (see section 17).

 1. Who can join?